Navigating the Professional Identity Shift

 Integrating Career and Matrescence

 Finding strategies and tools that allow you to navigate these shifts in attention, while also maintaining your own emotional well-being, is an essential part of the modern experience of motherhood.
-By using both Somatic Integration and Cognitive Behavioral Therapy, we will find ways to regulate your nervous system and reframe your mindset during this stage of life.
+By using Somatic Integration, Psychodynamic therapy, and Cognitive Behavioral Therapy, we will find ways to regulate your nervous system, find out where those fears of going back to work are getting triggered from, and reframe your mindset during this stage of life.
 I’m here to help you return to work not just as a 'working mom,' but as a leader who is grounded in her new identity.